AlexisMurphy25/MusicCritic/README.md

 The insights tab then give a distribution of ratings and a list of achievements with an icon showing whether it has been achieved.

-This app was cerated using SwiftUI along with the use of frameworks such as Core Graphics, UIImagePickerController, and SpriteKit.
+This app was created using SwiftUI along with the use of frameworks such as Core Graphics, UIImagePickerController, and SpriteKit.